lacanoid/pgddl/README.md

 Advantages over using other tools like `psql` or `pgdump` include:

 - You can use it extract DDL with any client which support running plain SQL queries
-- With SQL you can dump things like say only functions with matching names from chosen schemas
+- With SQL you can select things to dump things using usual SQL semantics (WHERE, etc)
-- Created scripts are somewhat more intended to be run and copy/pasted manually by the DBA
+- Created scripts are somewhat more intended to be run and copy/pasted manually by the DBA into other databases/scripts.
+This means prefering ALTER to CREATE and such.
-- No shell commands with hairy options required (for running pg_dump), just use SELECT
+- No shell access or shell commands with hairy options required (for running pg_dump), just use SELECT!

 It is currently rather incomplete, but still useful.
 It provides support for the basic user-level objects.